 And that’s not all.

 In August, there was news about an Apple patent weaving in sensors that would measure various health parameters such as blood pressure.
 That came around the same time Apple was talking about cool smartwatch tech that could beam and display D-data directly onto the band.
-Of course, that all ties in with past reports (like this one from 2013) that Apple is rumored to be working on non-invasive diabetes technology that would monitor glucose levels without any skin pricks at all.
-That remains under the "rumor mill" umbrella so we'll have to wait and see, but it certainly sounds a lot less impossible now than once believed.
+Of course, that all ties in with past reports that Apple is rumored to be working on non-invasive diabetes technology that would monitor glucose levels without any skin pricks at all.
+That remains under the “rumor mill” umbrella so we’ll have to wait and see, but it certainly sounds a lot less impossible now than once believed.

 Meanwhile, new glucose management system provider One Drop has achieved amazing inroads with Apple; theirs is the only diabetes app that allows users to do all their data entry from the watch, and the only D-app that has clinical data showing lowered A1Cs from its use.
 Thus, they’ve achieved the honor of being the only diabetes app featured in Apple Watch Series 3 marketing.

 Google, Fitbit & Beyond